 - Be sure to take good care of yourself at this time so that you can keep up the mental and physical strength needed to help your loved one to the best of your ability.
 Do not stop doing things you enjoy or taking time for yourself just because your loved one is sick.

-Why consider treatment for depression at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for depression at Belmont Behavioral Health System in Philadelphia, PA

 Not obtaining treatment for a depressive disorder can lead to significant destruction throughout all parts of an individual’s life.
 Individuals who grapple with depression are more likely to suffer from problems in work or at school, conflict within interpersonal relationships, unemployment, and financial concerns.
 Also, those with depressive disorders can also struggle with social isolation, which can cause them to miss out of the importance of a solid support system, easily pushing them further into the trenches of their depression.
 Losing a job and, as a result, struggling financially, can also impact an individual’s ability to live life the way he or she wants to, which can add to one’s feelings of low self-esteem.
 All of the issues that stem from untreated depressive disorders can increase one’s chances of struggling with suicidal ideation and attempts.
 However, when effective professional treatment is obtained and implemented, the men and women who battle the symptoms of a depressive disorder can obtain the care they need so they can begin living happier, healthier lives.

-Types of depression treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of depression treatment offered at Belmont Behavioral Health System in Philadelphia, PA

 Founded in 1937 as a 60-bed psychiatric treatment center, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.